Leaky Heart Valve

 A doctor usually diagnoses a leaky heart valve by:

-A person’s description of symptoms along with the exam and echocardiogram can determine how serious a leaky heart valve is.
+A person’s description of symptoms along with the physical exam and echocardiogram can determine how serious a leaky heart valve is.

 Symptoms of a Leaky Heart Valve

-- Shortness of breath, especially with exertion or when lying flat.
+- Shortness of breath, especially with exertion or when lying flat

-- Leg swelling or fluid retention elsewhere in the body.
+- Leg swelling or fluid retention elsewhere in the body

 Other symptoms of a leaky heart valve may include: